devfire/redis/README.md

     });
 }
 ```
+### Expiry loop
+As part of the main initialization, we kick off a separate thread with an expiry channel.
+It listens for incoming requests to expire keys and acts accordingly.

+NOTE: At the moment, this is a per redis expiry since this implementation supports a single database only.

 ## Per-process loop
 To ensure the server can handle multiple connections at the same time, every connection spawns a new thread and gets moved there immediately: